 As of the date hereof, several bills pertaining to the Authority have been introduced in the New Jersey State Legislature during the current legislative session, which ends in December 2015.
 The bills are in various stages of consideration.
-In their present forms, these bills would require, among other things, that the Authority lower or suspend tolls or charges in certain circumstances or under certain conditions, that the Authority alter the way it displays toll information at each collection point on the Turnpike and Parkway and that the Authority make business decisions that could affect revenues and expenses.
+In their present forms, these bills would require, among other things that the Authority alter the way it displays toll information at each collection point on the Turnpike and Parkway and that the Authority make business decisions that could affect revenues and expenses.
 These bills, if enacted in their present forms, could have a material impact upon the Authority and its operations.
 The Authority is unable to predict whether or not the current pending bills will be enacted into law.